LOEK-RS/CAST4ecology/README.md

 # CAST4ecology

 This repository contains reproducible Figures for the book chapter about CAST.
-It can be used as a guideline for spatial modelling with caret and CAST as well as mapping with tmap.
+It can be used as a guideline for spatial modelling with caret and CAST.
-For a more straight forward tutorial, please check out our vignettes.
+For a more straight forward tutorial, please check out our vignettes at the [CAST package website](https://hannameyer.github.io/CAST/).

 The rendered document can be seen [here](https://loek-rs.github.io/CAST4ecology/)